Uncodified constitution

 An uncodified constitution is a type of constitution where the fundamental rules often take the form of customs, usage, precedent and a variety of statutes and legal instruments.
-An understanding of the constitution is obtained through reading commentary by the judiciary, government committees or legal experts.
-In such a constitutional system, all these elements may be (or may not be) recognized by courts, legislators and the bureaucracy as binding upon government and limiting its powers.
+An explicit understanding of such a constitution can be developed through commentary by the judiciary, government committees or legal experts.
+In such a constitutional system, all these elements may be (or may not be) recognized by courts, legislators, and the bureaucracy as binding upon government and limiting its powers.
 Such a framework is sometimes imprecisely called an "unwritten constitution"; however, all the elements of an uncodified constitution are typically written down in a variety of official documents, though not codified in a single document.
+However, there may be truly "unwritten" constitutional conventions which while not usually legally enforceable may hold just as much sway as the letter of the law.

-An uncodified constitution has the advantages of elasticity, adaptability and resilience, A. V. Dicey described the uncodified constitution as "the most flexible polity in existence."
+An uncodified constitution has the advantages of elasticity, adaptability, and resilience.
+A. V. Dicey described the uncodified constitution as "the most flexible polity in existence."
 A significant disadvantage, however, is that controversies may arise due to different understandings of the usages and customs that form the fundamental provisions of the constitution.

 A new condition or situation of government may be resolved by precedent or passing legislation.
-Unlike a codified constitution, there are no special procedures for making a constitutional law and it will not be inherently superior to other legislation.
+Unlike a codified constitution, there are no special procedures for making a constitutional law, and it will not be inherently superior to other legislation.
 A country with an uncodified constitution lacks a specific moment where the principles of its government were deliberately decided.
 Instead, these are allowed to evolve according to the political and social forces arising throughout its history.

 When viewed as a whole system, the difference between a codified and uncodified constitution is one of degree.
 Any codified constitution will be overlaid with supplementary legislation and customary practice after a period of time.
 Conversely, customs and practices that have been observed for long periods in an uncodified manner may be added to the written constitution at various junctures, such as in the case of the two-term limit for presidents of the United States.
-This custom was observed for nearly a century and a half, unbroken, without any enforcement mechanism until it was ignored by Franklin Roosevelt, after which it was added to the written Constitution as mandatory de jure.
+This custom was observed for nearly a century and a half, unbroken, without any enforcement mechanism until it was ignored by Franklin D. Roosevelt, after which it was added to the written Constitution as mandatory de jure.